esensar/nvim-dev-container/README.md

   -- This can be useful to mount local configuration -- And any other mounts when attaching to containers with this plugin attach_mounts = {
-    -- Can be set to true to always mount items defined below -- And not only when directly attaching
-    -- This can be useful if executing attach command separately always = false,
     neovim_config = {
       -- enables mounting local config to /root/.config/nvim in container enabled = false,